the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/15-firebase-hosting/index.md

 Visit both pages to observe the results.
 The former link navigates to your Firebase project's dashboard.
 There, you should have a new panel for the Firebase Hosting.
 The latter link navigates to your deployed React application.

 If you only see a blank page for your deployed React application, see if the `public` key/value pair in the *firebase.json* is set to `build`.
 That's the case if your build folder has the name *build*.
 If it has another name, set the value to this.
 Second, check if you have ran the build script of your React app with `npm run build`.
 And third, if there is still a problem, check out the [official troubleshoot area for deploying create-react-app applications to Firebase](https://create-react-app.dev/docs/deployment).
-After you have done both steps, try another deployment with `firebase deploy`.
+Afterward, try another deployment with `firebase deploy`.
 That should get your recent React build up and running for Firebase Hosting.

 ### Exercises